 Current issues and what the World Food Programme is doing

-For more than two decades, the Government of Mozambique has provided a safe haven for asylum seekers and refugees from conflict-stricken countries in the region.
-Currently, Mozambique hosts over 14,800 asylum-seekers, the majority of whom originate from the Democratic Republic of Congo (DRC), Burundi, Rwanda and Somalia.
-Of these, more than 11,000 live in Maratane camp, the country's only refugee camp, which is located in the Northern Province of Nampula.
-The camp registers some 200 new arrivals each month – a figure likely to increase with the ongoing unrest in the Great Lakes region.
+For over two decades, the Government of Mozambique has provided a safe haven for asylum seekers and refugees from conflict-stricken countries in the region.
+Currently, Mozambique hosts over 14,800 asylum-seekers, the majority of whom originate from the Democratic Republic of Congo, Burundi, Rwanda and Somalia.
+More than 11,000 of those people live in Maratane camp, the country's only refugee camp, located in the Northern Province of Nampula.
+The camp registers 200 new arrivals each month – a figure likely to increase with the ongoing unrest in the East African region.

 What the World Food Programme is doing in Mozambique

-School Meals: Supporting the Ministry of Education and Human Development through a four-year transition period towards a nationally owned, funded, and managed home-grown school meals programme integrated into the social protection framework.
+WFP is supporting the Ministry of Education and Human Development through a four-year transition period towards a nationally owned, funded and managed home-grown school meals programme integrated into the social protection framework.

-Social Protection: Supporting food-insecure families with labour capacity with food or cash transfers during seasonal gaps in return for participation in labour-intensive activities aimed at supporting community livelihoods.
-Vulnerable people unable to engage in productive work will receive unconditional food/cash transfers, complementing other essential services delivered by civil society associations.
+WFP is supporting food-insecure families with food or cash transfers during seasonal gaps in return for participation in labour aimed at supporting community livelihoods.
+Vulnerable people unable to engage in productive work receive unconditional food/cash transfers, complementing other essential services delivered by civil society associations.

-Nutrition: Supporting the Ministry of Health in the development of sustainable systems for integrating nutrition services into the national health system over the longer term, the implementation of activities under the National Nutritional Rehabilitation Programme, and support for the coordination and implementation of the Multi-sectorial Action Plan to Reduce Chronic Malnutrition.
+WFP supports the Ministry of Health in the development of sustainable systems for integrating nutrition services into the national health system over the longer term, the implementation of activities under the National Nutritional Rehabilitation Programme and support for the coordination and implementation of the Multi-sectorial Action Plan to Reduce Chronic Malnutrition.

 Featured Mozambique publications